Badgerati/Fudge/README.md

 * Allows you to version control required software to run websites, services and applications
 * Ability to run pre/post install/upgrade/uninstall/pack scripts
 * Can seperate out developer specific software which aren't needed for certain environments
+* You can reinstall all packages, or just in/un/reinstall all packages
-* Allows you to have mutliple nuspecs, which you can then pack one or all of with Fugde
+* Allows you to have mutliple nuspecs, which you can then pack one or all of with Fudge

 ## Description